timonmat/ChatObsidian/readme.md

 This is very much a work in progress project, but some parts work ok already:

 - index/query with gptsimpleindex works correctly.
-Tested with up to 3000 notes in Obsidian vault.
+Tested with up to 10000 notes in Obsidian vault.
+- indexing to chromadb now works too. chromadb will be fixed in next llama_index release.
 - notes are indexed locally, so they're not all sent to OpenAI.
 - ...but notes related to each query are sent to OpenAI API for final synthesis.
 If you think this is a privacy issue, then don't use this.
 [OpenAI data policy](https://openai.com/policies/api-data-usage-policies)